denshoproject/ddr-manual/source/structure/objects.rst

 control
 --------------------

-A text file which contains basic low-level metadata for the entity and its files.
+A text file which contains basic low-level metadata for the object and its files.
 See the collections page for format information.